How to Factory Reset Your Router

 • You have severe software glitches or firmware issues that remain unresolved through software updates or reboots.

-• You have significant configuration errors that have rendered the router’s functionality unusable and which manual adjustments cannot rectify.
+• You have significant configuration errors that have rendered the router’s functionality unusable, and which manual adjustments cannot rectify.

-How to Reset Your Router
+How to Reset Your Router in 4 Steps

 Resetting your router is a fairly simple process that may vary slightly depending on your device’s manufacturer.
 You can consult your router’s manual for information on a device reset.
 If you no longer have the manual handy, you can usually find a copy online through your router’s manufacturer.

-Power On the Router
+1. Power On the Router

 Your device must remain powered on during the reset.
 Don’t unplug the device before hitting reset.

-Locate the Reset Button
+2. Find the Reset Button

 The back of a white Eero Pro 6 device to show the location of the reset button.